 4. Painful and Costly Dental Procedures in the Future

 People who avoid the dentist can only do so for so long.
-When you start getting severe toothaches, you will then be motivated to finally make an appointment.
+When you start getting severe toothaches, you will then be motivated to finally make an appointment, and by that time, you might need emergency dental care.
 The longer you wait, though, the more likely it is that you’ll have to undergo painful and expensive treatments.
 For example, filling a cavity is usually a fast, simple and relatively inexpensive procedure.
 But if you wait until you need a root canal, you will have to make multiple visits and undergo a long and painful process.
 If you go to the dentist at least once per year, he or she will usually be able to catch any problems in the early stages.
 This makes your visits fairly simple and pain free.
 Avoiding the dentist, however, ends up bringing about the things you fear the most -pain and large bills.

 5. Increased Risk of Developing Many Diseases